SVMBrown/weaver/README.md

 `get` and `get-in` optionally take a default value and fall back to nil if one isn't provided, `get!` and `get-in!` will error if the value is absent in the config.

+### Ctx

+General purpose processors that access arbritrary paths into the context map

+`:ctx/get-in-resource` & `ctx/get-in-resource!`

+Takes `:resource-id` and `:path` (non `!` optionally takes `:default`) Behaves like `get-in` where `:resource-id` is the top level context key you wish to access, and `:path` is the path to the value you'd like to access.
+`!` indicates that the processor will error if no value is found.

+`:ctx/call`

+Takes `:function-id` and `:args`. `:function-id` is the top level context key that points to the function to be called, and `:args` are the arguments to be passed.

 ### Env

 `:env/<some-case-sensitive-env-variable>`